SujelRam/PublicEbookReader/README.md

 <b>Resources & Tools : </b>🛠️ Git and GitHub, 🌐 Zoho Catalyst Web Hosting, 🧑‍💻 Jenkins Pipeline for automate testing

-### Back-End
-🧑‍💻 Pure Front-End Project: No dedicated server or database.
-📁 Simulated Backend: Book data is hardcoded in JavaScript as an array of objects
+<b>Back-End : </b>🧑‍💻 Pure Front-End Project: No dedicated server or database.📁 Simulated Backend: Book data is hardcoded in JavaScript as an array of objects

 ### ScreenShots